JRD971000/Code-Multilevel-MLORAS/README.md

 ```
 python test.py
 ```
-A full list of arguments can be found by running with `--help`.
+A full list of arguments can be found by running with `python test.py --help`.